Rex Connor

-Reginald Francis Xavier "Rex" Connor (26 January 1907 – 22 August 1977) was an Australian politician who served as a member of the House of Representatives from 1963 to his death, representing the Labor Party.
-He was the Minister for Minerals and Energy in the Whitlam Government from 1972 to 1975.
+Reginald Francis Xavier Connor (26 January 1907 – 22 August 1977) was an Australian politician who served as a member of the House of Representatives from 1963 until he died in 1977, representing the Labor Party.
+He was the Minister for Minerals and Energy in the Whitlam government from 1972 to 1975.

 Connor was born in Wollongong, New South Wales.
 He served on the Wollongong City Council from 1938 to 1945, and then in the New South Wales Legislative Assembly from 1950 to 1963.
 After entering federal politics, Connor became an ally of Gough Whitlam, who appointed him to cabinet when Labor won the 1972 election.
 As Minister for Minerals and Energy, he was noted for his strident economic nationalism.
 However, Connor is best known as the central figure in the "loans affair", which arose from his attempts to secure petrodollar loans from Middle Eastern financiers.
 His resignation from cabinet in October 1975 precipitated the constitutional crisis which resulted in Whitlam's dismissal a month later.

+Connor died as the sitting member for the Division of Cunningham, precipitating the 1977 Cunningham by-election.

 Early life

-Connor was born in Wollongong, New South Wales, where he lived all his life and where he was represented in the New South Wales and Australian Parliaments.
-Descended from Irish Catholics, he was educated at state schools, including Wollongong High School, of which he graduated as dux, despite contracting pneumonia in his final year.

-Due to his father's death in 1925, he gave up his intention of becoming an analytical chemist and became an articled clerk.
-He qualified in law but was twice rejected for registration as a solicitor, the result of his dismissal by his former employer.
-Instead, he went into business as a car dealer and later took up farming.
-In 1931 he married Amelia Searl.
-From 1938 to 1945 he was an Alderman on the Wollongong City Council.
+Connor was born on 26 January 1907 in Wollongong, New South Wales.
+He was the son of Ethel (née Deegan) and Peter Francis Connor; his father was a labourer.

+Connor attended Wollongong High School, of which he graduated as dux despite contracting pneumonia in his final year.
+He initially intended to pursue a career in analytical chemistry, but after his father's death in 1925 he entered the workforce to support his family.
+In 1926, Connor began working as an articled clerk under solicitor Charles Morgan.
+He handled industrial and workers' compensation cases for Morgan, but in 1931 was dismissed after a falling out.
+He passed the examinations required to practise law but was twice rejected by the Solicitors' Admission Board.

+During the Great Depression, Connor established a successful car dealership and employed up to ten staff members.
+He "frequently clashed with the police over traffic and licensing matters" and was twice convicted of assault – in 1935 for pulling out a ladder from a council employee disconnecting his electricity and in 1938 for striking a customer who complained about the price of a car.